jwatson-CO-edu/SPARROW/README.md

     [ ] Line Continuation: `\+`
     [ ] T: Translate and repeat all REPLacement tests!
 [ ] Evaluate "The Seasoned Schemer" for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
+[ ] Atom Size Reduction
+    [ ] Try unions: 1{car, str, num} + 2{cdr, err}
+    [ ] T: Size of Union -vs- Speed of computation
+        * "Fat Atoms" might be faster if we can assume the components are always there
+        * Do "Slim Atoms" offer any performance improvements other than memory usage?
 [ ] Experiment with memory models
     [ ] Q: Which is faster?
         * Pointer
-        * Reference
         * Copy
     [ ] Q: Is selective compilation possible in Dlang?
         [ ] T: If so, test a program that requires selective compilation in order to be compatible w/ Windows [ ] Read: How does Dlang allocate memory?
     [ ] Q: Can a block of "null pointer" memory be allocated?
-    [ ] Q: Can a large array of variant `Atoms` be allocated?
-What is the per-unit size in memory?
+    [ ] Q: Can a large array of `Atoms` be allocated?
     [ ] T: Which is faster; (Pre-allocated block -vs- Dynamic vars); Create 1000 vars and assign randomly for 10k steps [ ] E: Evaluate "Practical Common Lisp" (PCL) for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
 [ ] E: R6RS, Complete Scheme without Error System